Public communication definition

 Public communication means a communica- tion by means of any broadcast, cable, or satellite communication, newspaper, maga- zine, outdoor advertising facility, mass mail- ing, or telephone bank to the general public, or any other form of general public political advertising.

-Public communication means the wire(less) transmission of the image, sound, or image and sound, of a work, performance or phonogram such that these may be perceived by persons external to a family circle and those immediately around it, located in one or more places sufficiently far from the place of origin so that, without this transmission, the image or sound cannot be perceived in this (these) place(s), irrespective of whether these persons may perceive the image or sound in the same place and at the same time, or in different places and at different times which they have chosen individually.
+Public communication means the wire(less) transmission of the image, sound, or image and sound, of a work, performance or phonogram in such a way that these may be perceived by persons external to a family circle and those immediately around it, located in one or more places sufficiently far from the place of origin of the transmission so that, without this transmission, the image or sound cannot be perceived in this (these) place(s), irrespective of whether these persons may perceive the image or sound in the same place and at the same time, or in different places and at different times which they have chosen individually.

 Public communication means a communication made in identical form to multiple persons or to the world at large, including but not limited to television, radio, motion pictures, newspaper, pamphlet, mass mailing, letterhead, business card, the internet, email or directory.